itmaybejj/editoria11y/README.md

 <script src="/js/editoria11y.js">
 ```

-You can directly edit editoria11y-prefs to change various selectors and strings, though I cannot promise things won't change in there until there is a full release.
+Remember to only call the script for logged-in editors!

-Otherwise, it is best to create your own JS file with these variables to inject some ready-to-go overrides.
+I don't recommend editing the Editoria11y-prefs file yet; a lot is still changing in there.
+Stick to declaring your own custom overrides of the following variables in your own JS file.
 For example, this page uses the following:

 ```
   let ed11yCustomCheckRoot = 'body';